Los Angeles Insider Trading Defense Lawyers

 - The information possessed was material, as in information that a reasonable investor would likely not know

 If the prosecution does not prove these factors, then their case may be flimsy and easy to disprove.
-From there an attorney should be able to implement a strong defense against the accusations.
+From there a Los Angeles criminal attorney should be able to implement a strong defense against the accusations.
 Some defenses that we commonly use when representing clients accused of insider trading are:

 - You participated in legal insider traded